Martiyn/coffee-machine/README.md

 <li>Short espresso: coffee -c espresso-small -m double-milk</li>
 <li>Short espresso: coffee -c espresso-small -m no-milk</li>
 </ul>
-<p>NOTE: The default milk setting stands for the milk setting that each individual coffee type has set up by default!
+<p>NOTE: The  with-milk setting stands for the milk setting that each individual coffee type has set up by default!
 SIDENOTE: This option is completely optional, if you select only the coffee type your coffee will be made!
 </p>